Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-STORING AND FREEZING: When storing this classic cheesecake in the refrigerator just be sure to cover it in plastic to not pick up and funky fridge smells.
-Eat before the 6th say or freeze it.
+Storing and Freezing: When storing this in the refrigerator just be sure to cover it in plastic to not pick up and funky fridge smells.
+Eat before the 6th day or freeze it.
 Believe it or not cheesecake freezes excellently so absolutely cover in plastic and freeze for up to 2 months.
 Be sure to thaw before eaten or eat frozen for cheesecake ice cream!

 Classic Cheesecake Recipe

 - Stand Mixer or Hand Mixer

 - 1 ½ cups graham cracker crumbs